 Other precursors are Ron Wohl’s “Australian Sixes” in Harry Lorayne’s Reputation-Makers, 1971, p.
 164, and Ed Marlo’s “Ruse Cull” in Kabbala, Vol. 1 No. 9, May 1972, p.
 74.

 Sometimes Gemini Twins might get confused with Jumping Gemini, which is a completely different trick, but since they have similar names, you can see where the confusion comes from.
-Also, it gets confused with Twins by John Hamman, also due to the closeness in names.
+Also, it gets confused with Twins by John Hamman, also due to the closeness of names.

 Why Learn Gemini Twins?

 Gemini Twins is a self-working card trick.
 So, if you are a beginning magician, you could perform this trick fairly quickly and easily.
-This is because unlike a lot of card tricks in card magic which utilize sleight of hand, that could take years to learn, Gemini Twins is self working and requires no sleight of hand.

 It’s entirely based on a location principle by Karl Fulves which is very fooling.
-Also, some magicians such as Roberto Giobbi and John Bannon have taken this principle and used it to create more advanced versions, or to perform it extremely well to create a good effect.
+Also, some magicians such as Roberto Giobbi and John Bannon have taken this principle and used it to create more advanced versions or to perform it extremely well to create a good effect.
 Because it uses no sleight of hand, you can focus more on your presentation and making a connection with the audience.